Important notes about virtual care

 - Some types of physical exams are not possible with virtual care

-- Let your healthcare provider know if you do not want a virtual visit
+- Let your health-care provider know if you do not want a virtual visit

-Connect with your health-care provider from the comfort of your home or at one of our sites using video calling technology such as IH Zoom for Healthcare.
+Learn about how to connect with your health-care provider from the comfort of your home or at one of our sites using video calling technology such as IH Zoom for Healthcare.

 To have a virtual visit from home you will need: